queueit/KnownUser.V3.Akamai/README.md

 This configuration can then be downloaded and saved within the Edge Worker configuration in the Akamai Control Center.

 ### Add a Site Failover behaviour
-After the EdgeWokrewr behaviour you need to add a Site Failover to do a retry if EW failed
+After the EdgeWokrewr behaviour you need to add a Site Failover to do a retry if EW fails.

 ![Site Failover Behaviour](https://github.com/queueit/KnownUser.V3.Akamai/blob/main/failover.png)

 ## Protecting AJAX calls